PARK4139/console_blurred/README.md

 ### THIS SERVICE
 - IT IS PYTHON AUTO PROGARM FOR KOREAN (ITS TTS SYSTEM, TEXT IS SETTED AS KOREAN)
 - I LIKE SHORTCUTS WHEN I WORK, SO I TRIED TO MADE SHORTCUT FOR ME
+- BLURRED DESIGN, THE REASON FOR DESIGNING WITH A BLURRED WINDOW IS PERSONAL PREFERENCE.
+IT MAY BE HARD TO SEE AGAINST CERTAIN BACKGROUNDS.
 - THE GOAL OF THIS PROJECT IS TO HELP PEOPLE LIVE A CONVENIENT LIFESTYLE BY AUTOMATING PATTERN TASKS AROUND YOU BASED ON PYTHON
 - I EXPECT THAT THIS PROGRAM SAVE MY TIME AND TAKE HAPPY TIME TO STAY WITH MY DOG IN FUTURE

 ### PREVIEW
 <!-- [![Netlify Status](https://api.netlify.com/api/v1/badges/9ec5eebb-2205-4017-8546-59e69a64ece8/deploy-status)](https://app.netlify.com/sites/red-steps/deploys) -->